 Avoiders are free of worries and easy-going when it comes to money.
 Sooner or later, though, they will run into trouble because flying blind only works as long as there are no obstacles.

 In order to come to grips with being an Avoider, you will have to force yourself to actually deal with your finances.
-Set a date every month to review your finances, or if you’re in a relationship, involve your partner so you can hold each other accountable.
+Set a date every month to review your finances.
+If you’re in a relationship, involve your partner so you can hold each other accountable.
 Then, make a monthly budget and stick to it.
 This isn’t stuffy and unadventurous, it’s the key to the adventures you most want in life, as you’ll be able to actually afford them when the opportunity comes along.